ShootingStar91/rustetris/backlog.md

      loop run: First when pressing down and then with tick-move.
 Maybe caused by old tiles getting refreshed only once during the loop, and there is a case of brick overlapping with itself ...but this doesn't explain why it always happens just one tile before it would overlap with something
+  * Found new occurrence of this after fixing.
+The block stopped 1 tile before, possibly when rotating it
+    * Happened also when moving it to right, not rotating